negrazi/QMEE/README.md

 #######
 Part A in the folder answers the quesiton about MMV.
 Part B in the folder talks about the statistical tests I would use for my data and the hypothesis that I would be testing.

+## JD: Are you sure you've checked your assumptions about your MMV friend?

+## Thanks for teaching me new chemistry notation; I don't know if I can get used to it, though.

+## You should actually have a stats plan before you start doing things like graphing response vs. predictory

+## It would be good to be clear about your questions before you decide which comparisons to do.
+Make good decisions before you spend power

+## Week grade: Good (2/3)